What is the Difference between the Ridgerunner and the Blackbird and Blackbird XLC? Which one should I choose?

 Never leave the hammock in direct sunlight for prolonged periods.
 UV rays degrade and weaken any synthetic fabric.
 Regularly inspect the hammock (and suspension) for wear, and always hang close to the ground.
 The suspension will wear out over time and need to be replaced eventually, do this BEFORE failure occurs.

 If you use a hammock as a ground-shelter, always use a ground-cloth and pad underneath to protect the hammock body from abrasion.

 Always make sure the area you are camping in is free of overhead hazards (such as dead trees and branches) before hanging the hammock, especially if you expect windy conditions

 If you use the Blackbird or XLC as a chair (sitting sideways with your legs hanging over the zipper), avoid leaning back against the shelf seam.

-Ridgerunner setup is similar to the above setup in that you want the foot end of the hammock set higher, but maybe only 12″ higher instead of 16″ on the Blackbirds.
-You might set the suspension slightly tighter as well, closer to a 25 deg angle.
-There is a built-in neck support, Most like to lay with their neck on that high spot and their head in the slight divot behind it.
+Ridgerunner setup is similar to the above setup in that you want the foot end of the hammock set slightly higher.
+If the ridge seam on the bugnet is about horizontal then you are about where you want to be.
+Set the suspension slightly tighter as well, closer to a 25 deg angle.
+There is a built-in neck support -- most like to lay with their neck on that high spot and their head in the slight divot behind it.